 Nevertheless, in the following exceptional cases, irritations might still be possible:

 - After culinary vacations

 - If you dare to go over new fasting durations (3-day or 7-day fasting)

 - If you consume a lot of carbohydrates before fasting

-For this reason, it’s not a good idea to binge on refined carbohydrates and sugar when fasting.
+For this reason, bingeing on refined carbohydrates and sugar when fasting is not a good idea.
 Not only that, it can destroy health and weight goals, but it also induces a damn hard time fasting.

 Carbohydrates and junk food before fasting increase cravings during the fasting period and can promote keto flu symptoms.

-These are headaches caused by your body flushing out stored water and electrolytes with it.
-If you deplete your carbohydrate stores for the first time with fasting, keto flu symptoms can occur.
+These are headaches caused by your body flushing out stored water and electrolytes.
+Keto flu symptoms can occur if you deplete your carbohydrate stores for the first time with fasting.

 Best Foods to Break a Fast